ECCE 2018 - European Conference on Cognitive Ergonomics

 The role of digital technologies in our life has dramatically changed in the last decades, and the scope of cognitive ergonomics has extended accordingly.
 While industrial applications and systems remain an essential object of analysis and design, an increasingly important focus is on how digital model and game-based technologies become a part of our everyday environments and practices.
 Therefore, we have chosen for Modeling, Simulation and Games as ECCE 2018’s special theme, addressing questions such as:

 ECCE 2018 seeks to encourage dialogue and discussion among participants about general topics as well as this year’s special theme.
-We invite various types of contributions from researchers and practitioners - long and short papers, demos, posters, doctoral consortium applications, and proposals for workshops - which address the broad spectrum of cognitive ergonomics challenges in the analysis, design, and evaluation of digital technologies.
+We invite various types of contributions from researchers and practitioners - long and short papers - which address the broad spectrum of cognitive ergonomics challenges in the analysis, design, and evaluation of digital technologies.

 General Chairs: Egon L. van den Broek (vandenbroek<&>acm.org) and Herre van Oostendorp (H.vanOostendorp<&>uu.nl)